Rules for the IX-F JSON Importer

 See GitHub #474 for the exact specification.

-There is a tick box "Allow IXP Update".
-Per default this is unticked (set to "no")
+There is a tick box "Allow IXP Update" which governs the behaviour of the import.
+Per default this is unticked (set to "no").

 - If a network has an IX entry with differing (asn, ipaddr4, ipaddr6), the network IX entry is removed